foppenm/Microsoft-Graph-Applications/README.md

 3. Run the application.

 ## Deploy the sample to Azure
-Do **not** do this.
+Do **not** do this!
 Since we use a Client and Secret your Azure Active Directory Application Registrations will be publicly available because there is no sign-in required.
 In my opinion, you should run this demo app only on your local machine.

 ## User interface
 ![ui](readme-images/Ui.png)